evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 description: How to run evaluations for text data with Descriptors.
 ---

 A Descriptor is a row-level score that evaluates a specific quality or dimension of provided text data.
-A simple example of Descriptor is text length, but it can be more complex, like a label of "relevance" assigned by LLM-based evaluator.
+A simple example of Descriptor is text length.
+It can get more complex, for example, you can use an external LLM evaluator to label each answer as "relevant" or "not relevant", or measure semantic similarity between two answers.
+All this is implemented through the same Descriptor interfcae.

-Once you compute the Descriptor, you can:
+You can compute a Descriptor as part of the:
-* visualize it in a Report, such as to understand the distribution of Text Length
+* Report.
+This visualize and gives a summary of the computed values, such as to help you understand the distribution of Text Length across all texts.
-* use in a Test Suite, such as to get a True/False result on whether all texts are within expected length range
+* Test Suite.
+This allows testing a condition, such as to get a True/False result on whether all texts are within expected length range.

 {% content-ref url="introduction.md" %}
 [Overview of Reports, Tests and Descriptors](introduction.md)